mvelazc0/PurpleSharp/README.md

 PurpleSharp was first presented at [Derbycon IX](https://www.youtube.com/watch?v=7TVp4g4hkpg) on September 2019.

 An updated version was released on August 6th 2020 as part of [BlackHat Arsenal 2020](https://www.youtube.com/watch?v=yaeNwdElYaQ).
-If you want to jump straight to the demos:  [Demo 1](https://youtu.be/IDPIrjbNO-0) and [Demo 2](https://youtu.be/9HzZk_9lh1U).
+Visit the [Demos](https://purplesharp.readthedocs.io/en/latest/demos/demos.html) section to see PurpleSharp in action.

 ## Goals / Use Cases